cortical-iv/salted_vex_milk/readme.md

 - How to get style sheet working?
 Would like to do it in svm app but seems to not work. https://tutorial.djangogirls.org/en/template_extending/
 - load static versus load staticfiles in a template?
+- When do I need urls for static files ()

 ## To do (longer term)